What is perioral dermatitis?

 I’m always here to help!
 I know how disheartening acne and skin conditions can be.
 I see it first hand and it breaks my heart when someone is lacking confidence because of it.
 If you are suffering, you are not alone and you do not have to live with skin you are not comfortable in!
 We can improve your skin with the right products and approach.
 I just recently had a patient tell me that she “truly never thought it was possible to love her skin, and now she loves seeing her face in mirrors and feels confident to face anything and anyone!

 Perioral Dermatitis waxes and wanes, but with proper skin care, diet, and supplements, we can usually keep it at bay!
-If you think you have experienced POD or you are experiencing it now, send me an email or do an online consultation and we can always try to work through it together!
+If you think you have experienced POD or you are experiencing it now, we can try to work through it together!

 XO